+What happens to the candles?
 Which candle goes out first?
 The shorter one or the taller one?

 When vinegar is combined with baking soda, the two react and produce carbon dioxide gas.
 The carbon dioxide gas is heavier than the surrounding air so it sinks into the bottom of the bowl.
 As the reaction continues, more and more carbon dioxide gas is produced which begins to slowly fill up the bowl.
 When the level of carbon dioxide has risen to the level of the flame, the flame will go out because it needs oxygen – which the carbon dioxide is preventing reaching it.